kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 Metrics are provided in Prometheus format and their detailed description is available [here](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/proposals/metrics.md).

+### How can I see all events from Cluster Autoscaler?

+By default, the Cluster Autoscaler will deduplicate similar events that occur within a 5 minute window.
+This is done to improve scalability performance where many similar events might be triggered in a short timespan, such as when there are too many unscheduled pods.

+In some cases, such as for debugging or when scalability of events is not an issue, you might want to see all the events coming from the Cluster Autoscaler.
+In these scenarios you should use the `--record-duplicated-events` command line flag.

 ### How can I scale my cluster to just 1 node?